-- □ Branch coverage aims at executing all branches of the program to be tested.
+Branch coverage aims at executing all branches of the program to be tested.
 This requires the execution of all edges of the control flow graph.
-It is also referred to as C1-test □ Branch coverage is a stricter test technique than statement coverage. - Branch coverage is a stricter test technique than statement coverage.
+It is also referred to as C_1 -test Branch coverage is a stricter test technique than statement coverage.
 Statement coverage is fully contained in branch coverage.
-Branch coverage subsumes statement coverage - ☐ Branch coverage is generally considered as a minimal criterion in software unit testing - □ The standard RTCA DO-178B requires branch coverage testing for level-B-software
+Branch coverage subsumes statement coverage Branch coverage is generally considered as a minimal criterion in software unit testing The standard RTCA DO-178B requires branch coverage testing for level-B-software